Almost Envy-Free Allocations with Connected Bundles: Appendix

 where $\Pi_n$ denotes the space of all partitions of $V$ into $n$ connected bundles.
-An allocation $A$ is a {\em maximin share (MMS) allocation} if $u_{i}(A(i)) \ge \MMS_{i}$ for each agent $i \in N$.
+An allocation $A$ is a \emph{maximin share (MMS) allocation} if $u_{i}(A(i)) \ge \MMS_{i}$ for each agent $i \in N$.
 (Note that the maximum is taken only over connected partitions, so the MMS value could be lower than the standard definition from the model without connectivity constraints.) \citet{Bouveret2017} showed that an MMS allocation exists if the underlying graph $G$ is a tree.
-On the other hand, MMS allocations need not exist on a cycle \citep{Bouveret2017,Lonc2018} or on a complete graph \cite{Kurokawa2018}.
+On the other hand, MMS allocations need not exist on a cycle \citep{Bouveret2017,Lonc2018} or on a complete graph \citep{Kurokawa2018}.
+The computational complexity of determining the existence of MMS allocations under several graph constraints has also been investigated \citep{Greco2020}.

 Since we have seen that EF1 or EF2 allocations are guaranteed to exist on a path, it is natural to ask whether we can additionally require MMS: on a path, does there always exist an allocation that satisfies EF1 and MMS?